Tetris7/product-preview-card-component-main/README.md

 ---
 ## My process
 ### Built with
-Semantic HTML5 markup: Using appropriate tags like <main>, <section>, and <div> to create a logical and accessible structure.
+Semantic HTML5 markup: Using appropriate tags to create a logical and accessible structure.

 CSS custom properties: For a more manageable and reusable stylesheet.